Posted on July 2, 2014

 We have been touched by asbestos in individual ways, yet we are joined together by a bond of community.
 As a testament to the strength of our global family, the Asbestos Disease Awareness Organization (ADAO) is highlighting the courageous stories of our members with the “Share Your Story” feature on our website.

-This week, we would like to honor the story of Jill, who is a part of our ADAO family.
+This week, we would like to honor the story of Heather, who is part of our ADAO family.

 We encourage you to submit your personal stories by clicking here and following the simple instructions on the page.
 In sharing, comes healing.
 Remember, you are not alone.

 “Mesotherlioma Does Not Discriminate” – Heather’s Story

 How has asbestos changed your life?